studzt/SmapIt/README.md

 If you found a bug, please open an issue.

 ## ❤️ Thank you
-Thanks for testing my app in beta version!
+Thanks for using my app in beta version!
 Feedback is appreciated.